top of page

 The noun 'response' has its etymological roots in the Latin word 'responsum,' which is the past participle of the verb 'respondere.'
 'Respondere' is a compound of 're,' meaning 'back' or 'again,' and 'spondere,' meaning 'to pledge' or 'to promise.'
 Thus, the etymology of 'response' conveys the idea of pledging or promising something back in return.
 In its contemporary usage, 'response' refers to an action, behavior, or answer that is given in reaction to a stimulus, situation, or request, underscoring the concept of giving something back in reply to an external influence or inquiry.
 This etymology reflects the notion of reciprocity and interaction inherent in the act of responding to various stimuli and circumstances.

-Quiz: Find the meaning of response
+Quiz: Find the meaning of the noun response:

 Try Again!